Incarceration of women: Prison conditions

 Early facilities were considered inhumane with little regard for health and safety.
 Men and women were housed in a large room where the strong preyed on the weak.
 As of 1964, in most of the Western world, the guards in female prisons are no longer exclusively female.
 As of that year, both men and women work as guards in women's prisons in the United States.
 However, some states have laws requiring female officers as well as a female superintendent.
 While most states have only one or two institutions for women, some facilities are considered "unisex" and house both male and female inmates in separate areas.

 There is massive variation in the quality of living standards both between prisons around the world and between prisons within individual countries.
 Variations in national wealth, apportionment of national budgets and different approaches to criminal rehabilitation all contribute to the absence of uniformity in prison living standards.
 Other phenomena, such as the privatisation of prisons in many countries with large prison populations, such as the United States, also give rise to variability in the environmental quality of women's prisons.
 Once a corporation assumes governance over prison and its budget, the presiding government has relatively little oversight of the maintenance of prison standards and prisoner wellbeing.
 There are many ongoing political debates surrounding the continuation of private prisons.

-Certain prison populations, including the population of women in prison, have special health needs which often go unmet.
+Certain prison populations, including women, have special health needs which often go unmet.
 For example, one study in the journal Health and Social Care in the Community found that in England and Wales, which have the highest prison populations of any European countries, women's specific mental and physical health needs are under-researched and not sufficiently cared for, with 40% of female prisoners reporting long-term health problems in comparison with the male statistic of 33%.